Retrieve Free Alaska Divorce Records (Certificate Access)

 Divorce records can also be obtained online via the VitalChek service.
 Additional fees may apply.

-Finding Divorce Records in Alaska Boroughs & Cities
+Finding Divorce Records Through Alaska’s Boroughs & Cities

 Interested parties can do a free public divorce records search in Alaska in multiple ways.
 While most requests are handled at the state level, some boroughs and cities offer access to divorce records finalized locally.